3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: What is the FAQ nursery?**

-One meaning of nursery is to describes a business that grows young plant until they are strong enough to be sold in a garden centre.
+One meaning of nursery is to describe a business that grows young plants until they are strong enough to be sold in a garden centre.
 In the same way that a nursery nurtures immature plants until they are ready to face the world, the FAQ nursery allows FAQs to be collaboratively edited (in markdown format) whilst they are not ready to be shared on the forum.

 The nursery is, by design, not the place to come for complete (or even coherent) answers.
 It is a place to come to write, propose and savagely edit our frequently-asked-questions.